 Identify new customers

 If you’ve developed a niche that has you accustomed to working with a specific type of customer, consider changing your tack.
 Identify the people who might benefit from a slowdown and target them.
-For instance, if the market is drying up because the wealthy boomers you normally work with are pulling their purse strings shut, try looking for ways to accommodate the dwindling middle class.
+For instance, if the market is drying up because the wealthy baby boomers you normally work with are pulling their purse strings shut, try looking for ways to accommodate the dwindling middle class.

 If you’re in real estate, that might mean finding investors who are willing to flip those hard-to-sell McMansions into communal or multigenerational living spaces that can be purchased by a group of buyers in a single transaction.